How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

 alcohol bar

-You need to know the average serving size per bottle to estimate how many of each beverage you need to cater to all the guests.
+Knowing the average serving size per bottle helps to estimate how many of each beverage you need to cater to all the guests.
 A bottle of wine can fill five glasses, while a bottle of champagne can fill eight.
 A bottle of liquor can fill 18 glasses, and a bottle of beer is good for one person.

-Now that you have an idea of the serving size per bottle, you can rely on the list before for a fair estimate of the number of bottles you need for your wedding reception.
+Having an idea of the serving size per bottle, you can use the following list for a fair estimate of the number of bottles needed for your wedding reception.

 Drink of Choice No. of Bottles for 100 Guests No. of Bottles for 150 Guests